webix-hub/docs/data/api/refs/ui.excelviewer.md

 - api/link/ui.excelviewer_moveselection.md - moves selection in the specified direction
 - api/link/ui.excelviewer_movetop.md - moves the specified item to the first position
 - api/link/ui.excelviewer_moveup.md - decreases the item index and moves the item to the new position
-- api/link/ui.excelviewer_opensub.md - opens the subrow or the subview for an item with the given id
+- api/link/ui.excelviewer_opensub.md - opens subrow or subview for an item with the given id
 - api/link/ui.excelviewer_parse.md - loads data to the component from an inline data source
 - api/link/ui.excelviewer_refresh.md - repaints the whole view or a certain item
 - api/link/ui.excelviewer_refreshcolumns.md - refreshes the structure of DataTable